Bhoothnath Returns

-Election Commission of India demanded tax-free status for Bhoothnath Returns, stating, "The state governments should support the strong social message that emanates from the film.
-Granting tax-free status to this film would make people aware about their rights as voters like making voter ID cards or not treating polling day as holiday".
-The Uttar Pradesh Government has declared tax-free status to film on 30 April 2014.
+The Election Commission of India demanded tax-free status for Bhoothnath Returns, stating, "The state governments should support the strong social message that emanates from the film.
+Granting tax-free status to this film would make people aware of their rights as voters, like making voter ID cards or not treating polling day as a holiday".
+The Uttar Pradesh government has declared tax-free status to film on 30 April 2014.

+Bhoothnath Returns: The Game, an election mobile video game developed by Vroovy (a joint venture of Hungama and Gameshastra) was also released as a tie-in item to the film.